Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 - Get the firmware named `klipper.bin` in `/home/pi/klipper/out/` directory (on the left part of MobaXterm).

-- Rename it `Robin_nano_v3.bin` and copy it to the root of an microSD card formatted in FAT32 and an allocation size of 4096.
+- Rename it to `Robin_nano_v3.bin` and copy it to the root of an microSD card formatted in FAT32 and an allocation size of 4096.

 - Insert the microSD card into the motherboard then turn on the printer.